danielaparker/jsoncons/doc/ref/json_pull_reader.md

 Constructors (22)-(28) read from a `string_view_type` and set `ec` if a parsing error is encountered while processing the initial event.

-Note: It is the programmer's responsibility to ensure that `json_staj_reader` does not outlive an error handler passed in the constuctor.
+Note: It is the programmer's responsibility to ensure that `json_pull_reader` does not outlive an error handler passed in the constuctor.

 #### Member functions